Buy or Sell Upwork Inc. (UPWK) Stock Now | Don't Try to Be a Top Gun

-Upwork Inc. (NASDAQ:UPWK) went up by 7.70% from its latest closing price compared to the recent 1-year high of $64.49.
-The company’s stock price has collected -5.77% of loss in the last five trading sessions.
+Upwork Inc. (NASDAQ:UPWK) went up by 6.64% from its latest closing price compared to the recent 1-year high of $64.49.
+The company’s stock price has collected 19.01% of gains in the last five trading sessions.
 MarketWatch.com reported on 11/04/20 that Upwork shares rise sharply on strength of freelance work

 Is It Worth Investing in Upwork Inc. (NASDAQ :UPWK) Right Now?